Any predictable failure must result in a safe situation.

 oil fired burner.

-- Control Valve An electro-pneumatic Control Valve for the fuel
+- Control Valve An electro-pneumatic Control

-oil to the burner should close upon control air failure as well as missing
+Valve for the fuel oil to the burner should close upon control air failure as

-current signal.
+well as missing current signal.

-- Pressure Transmitter The Pressure transmitter has normally a
+- Pressure Transmitter The Pressure transmitter has

+pressure.
 Normally the current signal will never be lower than

 4 mA, but if it does, the Controller should immediately close the burners fuel